-As of December 31, 2022 and 2021, the Foundation had unfunded commitments of \$1,602,827, related to program and mission related investments in companies and limited partnerships.
-The
+As of December 31, 2023 and 2022, the Foundation had unfunded commitments of \$1,578,121 and \$1,602,827, related to program and mission related investments in companies and limited partnerships, respectively.
+The unfunded commitments to private equity and venture capital funds can be called at any time at the request of the general partners and are not accrued until called.